TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 - Add testing to utillib tests to set XDG folders, and try to create non-existant folders
 - Finish the migrations-0.24.0.md file
 - Make sure all routines that return paths return paths ending with '/'
+- When block special blocks are mainnet centric
 - Re-write the `trueBlocks.toml` file with version `0.24.0`

 ### What We Need to Control